ErikCH/RedditEmberExamble/README.md

 # Reddit-example

+This is an example of using Ember.js with Reddit to grab image files.

-This README outlines the details of collaborating on this Ember application.
+Check out more information at [ProgramWithErik.Com](http://www.programwitherik.com) This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.